Response of a CMS HGCAL silicon-pad electromagnetic calorimeter prototype to 20-300 GeV positrons: Shower Shape Measurements

-To study the lateral spread of electromagnetic showers in the CE-E, we first define the "seed" pad of the energy spatial distribution in each layer, the one with the maximum energy in the layer under consideration.
-The transverse shower profile of a layer is given by the energy deposited in a ring of pads per units of active area as a function of its radial distance $r$ from the seed pad, normalized to the energy of the seed pad.
+To study the lateral spread of electromagnetic showers in the CE-E, the "seed" pad of the energy spatial distribution in each layer was defined as the one with the maximum energy.
+The transverse shower profile of a layer was determined as the energy deposited in a ring of pads per unit of active area as a function of the radial distance $r$ from center of the seed pad, normalized to the energy of the seed pad.
 This representation allows, in principle, the parameterization of the lateral energy deposition as a function of shower depth and beam energy.
-In Fig.~\ref{fig:transv-01}, the comparison of transverse shower profiles between data and simulation is shown for 300~GeV positrons.
+In Fig.~\ref{fig:transv-01}, the comparison of transverse shower profiles between data and simulation is shown for 300~GeV positrons, at three different depths.
 As expected, the energy density is steeper in the first layers.
 A reasonable agreement between data and simulation is observed, particularly for the most energetic pads (those nearest to the seed pad).

-Another method to study the transverse shower development is to calculate, for each layer, the ratios between the energy deposited in the seed pad and in the 7 pads around the seed pad, $E_{\text{seed}}/E_{\text{7pads}}$, or the ratios between the energy deposited in 7 pads and in 19 pads, $E_{\text{7pads}}/E_{\text{19pads}}$.
-Figure~\ref{fig:e1oe7_e1oe19_setupI} shows these distributions in layers 8, 9 and 10 for positron nominal energy of 100~GeV.
+Another method to study the transverse shower development is to find, for each layer, the ratio between the energy deposited in the seed pad and the 7 pads around it, $E_{\text{seed}}/E_{\text{7pads}}$, or the ratio between the energy deposited in 7 pads and the surrounding 19 pads, $E_{\text{7pads}}/E_{\text{19pads}}$.
+Figure~\ref{fig:e1oe7_e1oe19_setupI} shows these distributions in layers 8, 9 and 10 for a nominal positron energy of 100~GeV.